 Te Kākano is a framework developed for early learning services in Aotearoa New Zealand to support the teaching and learning of mathematical ideas.

 Te Kākano is based on the metaphor of a seed, embedded in a cultural context.
 The metaphor of a seed acknowledges that children do not arrive in ECE as empty vessels; they bring knowledge and understanding with them.
 It also recognises that learning and development, in this case mathematical learning and development, is influenced and nurtured by the “food” or “soil” (context) in which te kākano is embedded.

-Te Kākano framework recognises the range of mathematical ideas (cultural tools for mathematical thinking) within a setting.
+The framework Te Kākano recognises the range of mathematical ideas (cultural tools for mathematical thinking) within a setting.
 The strands in the diagram represent these ideas.
-Depending on how the seed is nurtured these strands may be numerous and strong, or, in a less nourishing setting, they may be limited because only some strands are supported, or the strands may be weak.
+Depending on how the seed is nurtured, these strands may be numerous and strong, or in a less nourishing setting, they may be limited because only some strands are supported.

 People, places, and things provide the food or soil that surrounds the seed.
 These include kaiako pedagogy, kaiako content knowledge, family/whānau knowledge, and resources.
 These interact with the children’s interests to foster particular mathematical learning.

 Kaiako responses shape the development of mathematics in particular ways.
 Laissez faire approaches and fond notions that “maths is everywhere” (and therefore does not require kaiako planning or involvement) may limit development.
 On the other hand, very structured, teacher-directed practices might raise the achievement of particular skills in the short term, but lead to negative attitudes that are detrimental to enjoyment and progress in the long term.